4d/docs/docs/WebServer/webServerGetStart.md

 ### Displaying Hello World

-1. Open the Explorer and double-click on the `On Web Connection` database method.
+1. Open the Explorer and create a project method named "hello".

 2. Enter the following line of code: